iainplimmer/ColumnSort/README.md

             ]
     };

-** NOTE: ** if you want to sort a column that contains numbers, be sure to add it's type as 'number'
+** NOTE:** If you want to sort a column that contains numbers or dates, be sure to add it's type as 'number' or 'date'.
+** DATES:** Invalid numbers and dates will be returned as null, this will be hidden in the next version.
+You CANNOT call your column 'date' as this will break the configuration.

+**The Columns Configuration**
+*Any column can be given a 'width' property to describe it's width in pixels (Percentage not included yet).
+Although this width is automatically set to the max column size if not specified.
+*You must include the name of the column as the 'column' propert, this is the minumum configuration required.
+If this is the case, the column will be set to the type of 'text' and the header will be the name of the 'column' as per your JSON.

 **Adding a function to a row**